mad-lab-fau/mad-gui/docs/contribution_guidelines.rst

 ***********************

 .. warning::
    Usually you should not need this chapter.
-Please check :ref:`customization` to see whether you can accomplish what you need before using that chapter.
+Please check :ref:`Development <customization>` to see whether you can accomplish what you need before using these contribution guidelines.

 .. _preparing an environment: